 - To develop a whole school behaviour policy supported and followed by the whole school community, parents, staff members and children, based on a sense of community and shared values. - By applying positive policies to create a caring, community atmosphere in which teaching and learning can take place in a safe and happy environment. - To teach, through the school curriculum, values and attitudes as well as knowledge and skills.
 (This will promote responsible behaviour, encourage selfdiscipline and encourage in children a respect for themselves, for other people and for property). - For all staff members to model positive values, attitudes and behaviour to assist the children's ability to learn these and generalise them in a wide variety of contexts. - To encourage 'good' behaviour rather than to simply punish bad behaviour by providing a range of rewards for children of all ages and abilities.
-To help children to understand that they will gain attention through appropriate means. - To make clear to pupils the distinction between minor and more serious misbehaviour and the range of sanctions that will follow. - To treat problems when they occur in a caring and sympathetic manner in the hope of achieving an improvement in behaviour. - To aim to develop the pupils self-regulation skills, and support them in developing strategies for dealing with anger, frustration, worry and anxiety, which may be the root course of behavioural manifestations. - To develop the individual and group's ability to independently manage behaviour or act on strategies.
-This may well be incremental development for some pupils and needs to be reviewed in terms of the individual's needs. - To create holistic whole school, group and individualised behaviour policies which make use of the multi-disciplinary team in understanding and then supporting behavioural needs.
-This may include input from the OT, Arts Therapy and SLT teams as well as the teaching and LSA staff, overseen by the member of staff responsible for behaviour (C. Lawrence-Smith).
+To help children to understand that they will gain attention through appropriate means. - To make clear to pupils the distinction between minor and more serious misbehaviour and the range of sanctions that will follow. - To treat problems when they occur in a caring and sympathetic manner in the hope of achieving an improvement in behaviour. - To aim to develop the pupils self-regulation skills, and support them in developing strategies for dealing with anger, frustration, worry and anxiety, which may be the root course of behavioural manifestations. - Secondary pupils will be supported in gradually developing independent behavioural modification strategies, with less reliance upon external motivation.
+This is of course dependent upon the individual. - To create holistic whole school, group and individualised behaviour policies which make use of the multi-disciplinary team in understanding and then supporting behavioural needs.
+This may include input for the OT, Arts Therapy and SLT teams as well as the teaching and LSA staff, overseen by the member of staff responsible for behaviour (N Masefield). - In Secondary and Post 16, there is a stronger focus on developing the individual's self awareness in terms of his or her difficulties and how these might manifest in behaviour needs or difficulties with social interaction.
+The overall aim is to support the pupil to understand how he or she can use his or her strengths to support areas of difficulty; developing his or her ability to implement strategies independently and in the longer term, becoming more internally motivated.